adeira/universe/src/mrtnzlml-meta/README.md

 _NOTE: this document is still WIP_

-I am fullstack JavaScript dev at Kiwi.com.
-I do not have fixed team so I am usually somewhere around **GraphQL**, **React Native** or any other **React** project (Portalo at this moment).
+I am fullstack JavaScript developer at Kiwi.com.
+I do not have fixed team so I am usually somewhere around **GraphQL**, **React (Native)** or any other **React** project (Portalo at this moment).

 ## My location

 I am officially part of Prague office but I like to spend time in Barcelona.
 I am basically never in Brno HQ.
-I also [travel a lot](https://nomadlist.com/@mrtnzlml) and therefore, I prefer solving every issue remotely.
+I also [travel a lot](https://nomadlist.com/@mrtnzlml) and therefore, I prefer solving every issue remotely if possible.

 ## Meetings, Slack

 I genuinely don't like meetings.
+Luckily, I don't have that many meetings.
 I am trying to attend only valuable ones.
 Please always prepare an agenda for the meeting in advance so we can prepare well.
-Don't take it personally when I reject the invitation or when I don't show up.

-_TODO: add info about how it usually fells like friendly chat without any result or outcome and how the info should be written somewhere anyway_
+I dislike when I am leaving the meeting without clear outcome and I feel like I just wasted my time there.
+Outcome from every meeteng should be written somewhere.
+Wanna chat?
+Let's do it during coffee break instead! :)

 Very similar rules applies to how I use Slack.
 I am following zero inbox philosophy and I read everything.
-Therefore I don't follow every channel and I am leaving and joining channels frequently (dependning on my needs and interests).
-Again, don't take it personally when I leave the channel.
+Therefore I don't follow every channel and I am leaving and joining channels frequently (depending on my needs and interests).
+Don't take it personally when I leave the channel.

 ## My Kiwi.com timeline